Updated on - 12 Jun 2026

 Cons:

-Cars stored in poor conditions tend to develop problems like fading paintwork, corrosion and breaking down of rubber.
+- Storage-Related Problems: Cars stored in poor conditions tend to develop problems such as fading paintwork, corrosion, and rubber deterioration.
 A long storage time may affect the car's suspension level or contaminate its fuel.

-It is possible that you will not get the latest technology and accessories with an older car.
-E.g. A newer car may have an engine with higher fuel efficiency than an older car.
+- Older Technology: You may not get the latest technology and accessories with an older car.
+E.g., a newer car may have an engine with higher fuel efficiency than an older car.

 While buying a car with an older manufacturing date, you should ask a few questions and know about:

-Check if a newer variant of the car is expected to come out in the future.
+Check whether a newer variant of the car is expected to be released.
 Newer variants generally offer better performance due to a superior engine.
-Some offer better safety features like airbags and anti-theft devices.
+Some offer better safety features, such as airbags and anti-theft devices.
 If these new features are a good add-on, do not go for the older car.

 Ask the dealer where the car was stored.
 A car stored in poor conditions is far more likely to develop defects.

 Discover the reason why it is still unsold.
-One of the reasons could be that it is a low selling and unpopular model.
+One reason could be that it is a low-selling, unpopular model.
 If this is the case, find out why it is unpopular.
-E.g. With the difference between petrol and diesel prices coming down in India, some diesel variants may not be popular.
-You can go ahead with its purchase if you prefer diesel cars.
+E.g., as the gap between petrol and diesel prices narrows in India, some diesel variants may become less popular.
+You can go ahead and purchase it if you prefer diesel cars.

 You need to have an eye for detail while checking the car.
-Inspect the body to find whether the painter has faded.
-Check whether there is excessive dust on the car, indicating it had been kept in poor conditions.
+Inspect the body to find whether the paint has faded.
+Check whether there is excessive dust on the car, indicating it has been kept in poor conditions.
 Find out if any foul smell is coming from the seats, the air conditioning, or the engine.
-Go for a test drive to see the working condition
+Go for a test drive to see the working condition.

 Conclusion